Software Integration Costs: 5 Ways to Save

 How to Save on the Costs of Software Integration

-Deploying large-scale software is a costly and risky endeavour.
-Being the decision maker for that kind of undertaking can involve a lot of stressful decision-making.
-But there are ways that you can avoid some of the risks and keep unnecessary costs to a minimum.
+Saving on the costs of software integration is a complex topic, and your strategy must be guided by your organization’s unique requirements.
+But no matter what, deploying large-scale software is a costly and risky endeavour that can involve a lot of stressful decision-making.
+Fortunately, there are ways that you can avoid some of the risks and keep unnecessary costs to a minimum.

-Whatever the software solution you’re planning to deploy, start by taking a look at the rest of your tech stack.
+Whatever software solution you’re planning to deploy, start by taking a look at the rest of your tech stack.
 Check in with your systems administration team and make sure there are no holes in your proverbial ship.
+Some questions you might ask include:

-At the start, this one could actually end up costing more than the status quo, depending on your answers to the above question.
-But if you’re launching new tools into your existing environment, it’s best to make sure that your infrastructure is ready to handle the load.
-The alternative could be considerably more costly in the long run.
+Depending on your answers to the above questions, optimizing your existing environment might actually add costs in the short term.
+But if you’re launching new tools, it’s best to make sure that your infrastructure is ready to handle the load.
+If not, things could be considerably more costly in the long run.

 2. Build a Bridge

-If you’re attempting to replace one of your enterprise applications in favour of more modern and user-friendly alternatives, try finding a middle ground first.
+If you’re attempting to replace one of your enterprise applications in favour of a more modern and user-friendly alternative, try finding a middle ground first.

-Using a hybrid integration platform, you can access the existing data in your current solution, and make it available to app developers to work with.
+Using a hybrid integration platform, you can expose legacy data through modern web service interfaces and make it available to the new software.
 It’s the surest way to mitigate the risk of the changeover, provide a consistent level of service with all of your existing partners and vendors, and get your new apps into your customers’ hands much faster.

 3. Begin With the End in Mind

 You know it’s time for a change, but to what?
 And how?
-Whether you’re going down the road of full replacement of your existing tech or looking to augment your current offering with an integration, start with a goal.
+Whether you’re going down the road of full replacement of your existing tech or looking to augment your current offering, start with a goal.

 4. Use Open Formats